metral/pulumihome/Producing-an-SDK.md

 As we tag versions, our CI jobs will publish builds (per the below).
 As soon as all of the above SDK repos are built, a job in [`pulumi/sdk`](https://github.com/pulumi/sdk) will run to produce the final package.

-After doing this, you will need to update the consuming services, like [`pulumi/pulumi-ppc`](https://github.com/pulumi/pulumi-ppc) and [`pulumi/pulumi-service`](https://github.com/pulumi/pulumi-service), to consume the new SDK.
+After doing this, you will need to update the consuming services, [`pulumi/pulumi-ppc`](https://github.com/pulumi/pulumi-ppc), [`pulumi/pulumi-service`](https://github.com/pulumi/pulumi-service), and [`pulumi/home`](https://github.com/pulumi/home) to consume the new SDK.
+This will require updates to the version specified in the `.travis.yml` file in addition to normal edits to `Gopkg.toml` followed by `dep ensure update`.

 ## Publishing Builds